anymod/ub-docs/source/index.html.md

 You can use the Userfront API to get information and perform actions on various users in your project.

-We have language bindings in Shell (Terminal), JavaScript, Ruby, and Python.
+We have language bindings in Shell (Terminal) and JavaScript.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 <aside class="warning">These docs aren't quite ready yet.
 Check back soon!</aside>